 The handgun market in the United States has remained relatively constant over the past 10 years.
 Handguns have been subject to legislative actions in the past, and the market has reacted to these actions.
 There was a substantial increase in sales in the early 1990s during the period leading up to and shortly after the enactment of the Brady Bill.
 In the period from 1992 through 1994, the U.S. handgun market increased by over 50%, as consumers purchased handguns in fear of prohibition of handgun ownership.
-The market levels returned to pre-1992 levels and have remained relatively unchanged.
-Within the U.S. handgun market, approximately 75% of the market is pistols and 25% is revolvers.
-We are the largest manufacturer of revolvers and pistols in the United States.
+The market levels then returned to pre-1992 levels and have remained relatively unchanged.
+Within the U.S. handgun market, we estimate that approximately 81% of the market is pistols and 19% is revolvers.
+We also estimate that we have approximately a 19% share of the U.S. consumer market for handguns.

-There is very limited market data available on the firearms industry.
-Federal excise tax collections represent the best measurement of U.S. market share.
-The U.S. government issues this information on a quarterly basis.
-By comparing our tax payment to the reported collection, we can estimate our market share.
-Based upon the most recent data, we believe that we have approximately a 22% share of the U.S. consumer market for handguns.
 This compares with 10% in the period just before we acquired Smith & Wesson Corp. in 2001.
 It also compares favorably with market share figures of the 1990s when we had an estimated 16% market share.